Types of Transformations

 Options for Cleaned Entity Name

-| REF. | FIELDS | ACTIONS |
+| No. | Field Name | Description |

 |---|---|---|

-| 1 | Drop from Suffix | Add a unique name for your computed field. |
+| 1 | Name | Defines a unique name for the computed field.
+This name is used to identify and reference the computed field. |

-| 4 | Additional Terms to Drop (Custom) | Allows you to specify additional terms that should be dropped from the entity name. |
+| 5 | Additional Terms to Drop | Allows you to define custom terms that should be removed from the field value. |

-| 5 | Terms to Ignore (Custom) | Designate terms that should be ignored during the cleaning process. |
+| 6 | Terms to Ignore | Specifies terms that should be excluded from the cleaning process and retained in the final output. |

 Example for Cleaned Entity Name